Schema Evolution, Data Modeling, Apache Kafka, Schema Registry, Data Governance, Backward Compatibility

 Technical Tools

-Platforms like Conduktor offer visual interfaces for exploring schemas, testing compatibility, and understanding the impact of proposed changes across topics and consumer groups.
-This visibility is valuable when managing dozens or hundreds of schemas.
+Platforms like Conduktor provide visual interfaces for exploring schemas, testing compatibility changes before deployment, and understanding the impact of proposed changes across topics and consumer groups.
+Conduktor Gateway can also enforce schema policies at the infrastructure level, blocking non-compliant producers before data enters your topics.
+This visibility and control is valuable when managing dozens or hundreds of schemas across multiple teams.
+For practical schema management workflows, see Conduktor's Schema Registry guide.

 Governance Practices